phongnn/react-kho/docs/Mutations.md

 ### `beforeQueryUpdates`

-As its name suggests, `beforeQueryUpdates` is a function that will be called prior to the [`queryUpdates`](#queryupdates) option being processed.
+`beforeQueryUpdates` is a function that will be called prior to the `queryUpdates` option being processed.
 It is usually needed in the following situations:

 - The mutation deletes some data at backend and you want to delete the objects from the cache too.
-- You want to update a normalized object which can't be updated automatically (see an example below).
+- You want to update a normalized object which can't be updated automatically (see example below).

 **`beforeQueryUpdates` signature**: